ccozad/python-playground/README.md

  - [Group data and then find statistics for each group](/data_science/stats_by_group.py)

 ## [Interview Questions](/interview_questions/)
- - [Fizz Buzz](/interview_questions/fizz_buzz.py) A test that makes sure you can apply simple rules and cover all cases
+ - [Fizz buzz](/interview_questions/fizz_buzz.py) A test that makes sure you can apply simple rules and cover all cases
- - [Reverse Linked List](/interview_questions/reverse_linked_list.py) Reason about interactions with a data structure and carefully manipulate how the data is organized
+ - [Reverse linked list](/interview_questions/reverse_linked_list.py) Reason about interactions with a data structure and carefully manipulate how the data is organized
- - [Swap Numbers](/interview_questions/swap_numbers.py) Write a few cryptic calculations to placate an interviewer trying to trick you
+ - [Swap numbers](/interview_questions/swap_numbers.py) Write a few cryptic calculations to placate an interviewer trying to trick you

 ## [Math](/math/)
  - [Multiply matrices](/math/multiply_matrices.py) Solve a system of linear equations using matrices